slashback00/CS682/README.md

 AirSim is an open source vehicle simulator built on Unreal Engine.
 The simulator provides realistic drone physics and comes with ready-made compatibility with our drone hardware.
 AirSim comes with a Pixhawk flight control wrapper, which is the brand of flight controller we use for our drone, thus providing functionality for all simulated flights in the hardware.
 AirSim also comes with a ROS wrapper.

 Follow these instructions to download AirSim here[installation_guide.html](https://slashback00.github.io/CS682_Autonomous_Drone/installation_guide.html)
+## The Code
+In python_airsim_scripts, you will fine the code to deploy an AirSim drone to lift off, seek a waypoint, and travel to that waypoint.
+You may choose to wrap the code in a deployed ROS environment for a realistic flight controller stack.
 ## Demo the waypoint travel

 1. **Before Running the code, activate a conda environment with environment.yml**